 As most of the articles I’ve written on the subject suggest, SEO, formally known as search engine optimization, consists of many factors all of which can impact the visibility of your store and products within search engines.
 What makes matters worse is that the rules algorithms used by Google to choose which pages rank highest for a specific query keep changing.
 Thus SEO means constantly chasing a moving target.

-As a result few websites have it “all right” and trying to get there can be both time consuming and expensive.
+As a result, few websites have it “all right” and trying to get there can be both time-consuming and expensive.
 This article isn’t going to deep dive into all those different things you can do to improve your SEO.
-Rather, I am going to focus on the SEO basics you should follow as you write product descriptions, blog and educational content.
+Rather, I am going to focus on the SEO basics you should follow as you write product descriptions, blogs, and educational content.
 These tips have withstood the test of time and should be incorporated into your content and design strategy.

 SEO over time